freelan-developers/teapot/docs/source/the_party_file.rst

                                                     If `style` is set to ``unix``, forward slashes are used, even on Windows.
 This is useful inside MSys or Cygwin environments.

                                                     `prefix` can contain extensions, as long as it doesn't call itself directly, or indirectly.
-`prefix_for`               attendee, builder, style Get the complete prefix for the specified attendee/builder.
+`prefix_for`               attendee, build, style   Get the complete prefix for the specified attendee/build.

                                                     You must at least specify the `attendee` parameter.